theogwo/HeadTTS/README.md

 around 50,000 entries in 10,000 lines (~350kB).
 Lines starting
 with `;;;` are comments.
 Each other line represents the first part of a compound word and the first four letters of all possible next words, all separated by a tab character `\t`.
+An example entry:

 ```text
 ALUMIINI	FOLI	KATT	OKSI	PAPE	SEOS	VENE	VUOK
 ```

-As of now, the Kokoro model doesn't offer Finnish voices.
-You can use the `fi` language code with the voices of other languages, but the pronunciation will sound rather weird.

 ---

 # Appendix C: Latency

-**Summary for HeadTTS:** In-browser TTS on WebGPU is 3x times faster than real-time and approximately 10x faster than WASM.
+**Summary:** In-browser TTS on WebGPU is 3x times faster than real-time and approximately 10x faster than WASM.
 CPU inference on a Node.js server performs surprisingly well, but increasing the thread pool size worsens performance, so we need to wait for WebGPU support.